Boat Insurance Cost Calculator

 Include ongoing costs

-Add insurance, marina/storage fees ($200-$500/month), maintenance (plan for 10% of boat value annually), registration fees, and Boat Insurance Cost-specific sales tax if applicable.
+Add insurance, marina/storage fees ($200-$500/month), maintenance (plan for 10% of boat value annually), registration fees, and state-specific sales tax if applicable.

 - 4